Ssemaganda-George/otc/README.md

 5. **Deploy**
    - Click "Create Static Site"
-   - Render will automatically build and deploy your site
+   - Render will automatically install dependencies and build your site
    - Your site will be available at a `.onrender.com` URL

 ### Architecture